dahmansphi/distributed_systems/lab/hadoop-cluster-install-main/README.md

 Though in production we prefer cloud-based Hadoop solutions (like AWS EMR, Cloudera CDH, etc), setting up a Hadoop cluster manually gives clarity about distributed systems.

-This beginner's tutorial is written purely for educational purposes.
-This repository has minimal Hadoop configurations for the master and worker nodes.
-For more explanation, refer YouTube video https://youtu.be/c2Lg5c8v4YQ.

 ## Hadoop Cluster Setup steps
 * step 1: Install VirtualBox on your system.
     * ubuntu terminal> sudo apt install virtualbox